 In front of a passionate home crowd at Toronto’s BMO Field, Canada was looking dangerous all game and had the better chances to score as the game reached the hour mark.
 Then on 62 minutes, Scott Arfield played a low ball across the box towards Alphonso Davies, and the young star made no mistake in putting the ball into the net sending the home crowd into a frenzy!
 The game just didn’t seem to be going the Americans way, and with 90 minutes on the clock, Jonathan Osorio played a chipped ball over the American defence into the path of Lucas Cavallini, who made no mistake firing the ball past Zack Steffen in the American goal to make it 2-0 and sealing a famous win for Canada.

 After years in the soccer wilderness, Canada had a statement win and something to build on in the future.
-This game proved that this current generation of Canadian talent can go toe to toe with the American’s.
-When they play the U.S at Tim Horton’s Field at the end of the month, they’ll only need to look as far back as October 15th, 2019 to know they have what it takes.
+This game proved that this current generation of Canadian talent can go toe to toe with the American’s, and would prove to be the genesis of what was to come for John Herdman’s Canada.

 1. 1957 World Cup Qualification Match, Canada 5 – United States 1